 It’s expected that by 2020, 75% of the enterprise-generated data will be processed regardless of the centralized data center.
-This upcoming technology of 2020 will be a significant breakthrough in the cloud infrastructure.
+This new upcoming technology of 2020 will be a significant breakthrough in the cloud infrastructure.

 Volkswagen, for instance, is already cashing in one of the biggest technology trends of 2020.
 It used quantum computing to test traffic flow optimization and accelerate battery development.

 The company is also testing distributed ledgers to provide automatic payments at gas stations, create tamper-proof odometers, protect cars from hackers and more.
 Similarly, it’s using AR instructions to help service employees repair vehicles.